zaphosting/docs/docs/vserver-windows-valheim.md

 ---
 id: vserver-windows-valheim
 title: Valheim Dedicated Server Setup
-description: Information about setting up a Valheim Dedicated Server on a VPS/Root server - ZAP-Hosting.com documentation
+description: Information about setting up a Valheim Dedicated Server on a VPS/Root server/Dedicated Server - ZAP-Hosting.com documentation
-sidebar_label: Valheim Dedicated Server Setup
+sidebar_label: Valheim
 ---

-Got a Windows VPS or root server and want to install game servers on it?
-For example a Valheim Dedicated Server?
-Then you are at the right place!
-In the following we will explain step by step how you can install such a service on your server.

 **📺Video:** Do you prefer instructions in the form of a video or as an additional visual supplement?
 No problem!
 We also provide a video for this topic: